parrt/msds501/README.md

 Each project has a hard deadline and only those projects working correctly before the deadline get credit (100%).
 My grading script pulls from github at the deadline.
 On the due date, projects are due at the **start** of your section's class period for that day.

-This class is a standard, graded course with letter grades A - F.
+**Grading standards.** This class is a standard, graded course with letter grades A - F. I consider an A grade to be above and beyond what most students have achieved.
+A B grade is an average grade for a student or what you could call "competence" in a business setting.
+A C grade means that you either did not or could not put forth the effort to achieve competence.
+Below C implies you did very little work or had great difficulty with the class compared to other students.

 # Syllabus